Archmage-Coalition/dndreams/src/main/resources/lore.md

 # The Elements

 ## Reality
-The power of groundedness, embodied by the End and the Sun.
+The power of groundedness, embodied by the End, the Sun, and ice.

 ## Imagination
 The power of mind and soul, embodied by the Spirit World and the Moon.